gurnec/decrypt_bitcoinj_seed/README.md

 ### Windows ###

  * The latest version of Python 2.7, either the 32-bit version or the 64-bit version.
-Currently this is the “Python 2.7.8 Windows Installer” for the 32-bit version, or the “Python 2.7.8 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows), both available here: <https://www.python.org/download/>
+Currently this is the “Python 2.7.9 Windows Installer” for the 32-bit version, or the “Python 2.7.9 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows), both available here: <https://www.python.org/download/>
  * Google Protobuf and pylibscrypt for Python – choose one of the following two installation methods:
      * Automated installation: right-click on the included *install-windows-requirements.ps1* file and choose *Run with Powershell*.
 Automated installation typically only works with Windows Vista SP1 and higher (Win7, Win8), but it doesn't hurt to try with other versions of Windows.
      * Manual installation:
-         1. Follow the instructions to [download and install Python pip](https://pip.pypa.io/en/latest/installing.html#install-pip).
+         1. You must have Python 2.7.9 or later (or you must [manually install Python pip](https://pip.pypa.io/en/latest/installing.html#install-pip).
          2. Open a command prompt (Start -> Run, type `cmd` and click OK).
          3. Type this at the command prompt: `C:\Python27\Scripts\pip install protobuf pylibscrypt`, and then press the `Enter` key.